Sri Lanka Air Force: Royal Ceylon Air Force

 As such the Royal Ceylon Air Force (RCyAF) was formed on 2 March 1951 with RAF officers and other personnel seconded to the RCyAF.
 Ceylonese were recruited to the new RCyAF and several Ceylonese who had served with the RAF during World War II were absorbed in the force.
 Initial objective was to train local pilots and ground crew with early administration and training carried out exclusively by RAF officers and other personnel on secondment.
 The first aircraft of the RCyAF were de Havilland Canada DHC-1 Chipmunks used as basic trainers to train the first batches of pilots locally while several cadets were sent to Royal Air Force College Cranwell.
 These were followed by Boulton Paul Balliol T.Mk.2s and Airspeed Oxford Mk.1s for advanced training of pilots and aircrew along with de Havilland Doves and de Havilland Herons for transport use, all provided by the British Government.
 By 1955, the RCyAF was operating two flying squadrons based at RAF Negombo, with one focused on training and the other on transport.
 The first helicopter type to be added to the service was the Westland Dragonfly.

 After Prime Minister S. W. R. D. Bandaranaike's negotiated the closure of British air and naval bases in Ceylon in 1956, the RCyAF took over the former RAF stations; Katunayake and China Bay, becoming RCyAF operational stations while ancillary functions were carried out at Diyatalawa and Ekala.
 The RCyAF Regiment Squadron was formed in 1956.
 The RAF headquarters, Air HQ Ceylon, was disbanded on 1 November 1957.
 However RAF officers remained with the RCyAF until 1962.
-This led to increased responsibility for the fledgling RCyAF as the RAF withdrew its aircraft and personal, leaving air defense solely the responsibility of the Ceylon Artillery since the RCyAF did not have fighters to take over void left by the RAF withdrawal.
-The Government of Ceylon maintained friendly relations with neighboring countries such as India, perceived the risk of air intrusion low.
+This led to increased responsibility for the fledgling RCyAF as the RAF withdrew its aircraft and personal, leaving air defence solely the responsibility of the Ceylon Artillery since the RCyAF did not have fighters to take over void left by the RAF withdrawal.
+The Government of Ceylon maintained friendly relations with neighbouring countries such as India, perceived the risk of air intrusion low.
 However, approval had been granted to introduced fighter capability to the RCyAF.
 In 1959 de Havilland Vampire jet aircraft were acquired.
 However, the RCyAF did not put them into operational use and soon replaced them with five Hunting Jet Provosts obtained from the British, which were formed into a new Jet Squadron.
 Seven more Provosts followed.
-Defense expenditure was cut drastically in the early 1960s as a result of both foreign exchange crisis and an attempt military coup in 1962.
+Defence expenditure was cut drastically in the early 1960s as a result of both foreign exchange crisis and an attempt military coup in 1962.
 The RAF officer commanding the RCyAF was replaced by the first Ceylonese commander Air Commodore Rohan Amerasekera.
 The RCyAF did receive a few aircraft in the 1960s, most notably American Bell JetRanger helicopters and by Hindustan Aeronautics Limited HAL-26 Pushpak given by India.
 The force had grown gradually during its early years, reaching a little over 1,000 officers and recruits in the 1960s.
 By 1970 the Provosts were in storage.